Lessons from executive coaching:

 Subtle arrogance can be general and not directed at anyone in particular.
 Small inconsiderations by a leader demonstrate a lack of appreciation—or even acknowledgment—of the value of others.
 Leaders arrogantly devalue their people by Interrupting people as they speak, not returning a greeting, or communicating personal information through technology rather than in person.

-Most employees can tolerate subtle arrogance, especially if it is directed at everyone.
+Most employees can tolerate subtle arrogance, especially directed at everyone.
 Though they don’t like it, people often learn to adapt to it, accept it as one of the unfavorable aspects of their job, and keep going.
 Recognizing subtle arrogance in others and depersonalizing makes it tolerable.
 However, blatant arrogance is another matter.
 This goes beyond rudeness to reach harsh and unbearable levels.
 Blatantly arrogant leaders yell and insult people.
 They flaunt their power and don’t consider the wreckage they leave behind.
 Their pressing need is to unleash their frustration or anger, where other people are merely objects of vented abuse.

 Blatantly arrogant leaders don’t just devalue their people; they hurt them.
 Temper, anger, audacity, egotism, and disloyalty are weapons in the blatantly arrogant leader’s arsenal.
 They are self-focused on what their position of privilege allows them to do.
 Their high-handedness breaks the rules of conduct to get things done their way and in their time.
 Such contemptuousness wreaks fear, resentment, and outrage.

-Unlike subtle arrogance, the blatant form is intolerable for all employees, save for those trapped and with nowhere else to go.
+Unlike subtle arrogance, the blatant form is intolerable for all employees, save those trapped and with nowhere else to go.
 A blatantly arrogant leader knows who these people are.
 These unfortunate souls are typically targets who receive “special” treatment.
 People do not stand for blatant arrogance; if Human Resources cannot address the problem satisfactorily, they are gone in short order.
 Life is too short to endure blatant arrogance in a leader.

 Some leaders recognize their problems, and some don’t.
 Neither has an excuse for continuing to treat their people arrogantly.
-Due to the nature of arrogance, employees generally have little hope of addressing it with their leader.
+Due to arrogance, employees generally have little hope of addressing it with their leader.
 However, an experienced executive coach can aid a leader in discovering and dealing with arrogant tendencies.

 What Fuels Arrogance